jaysobel/dbt-snowflake-queries/README.md

 ## Setup Steps

+1. Copy-paste the contents of `/models/sources/snowflake/*` into a similar directory in your own Snowflake-based dbt project.
+Also grab the three generic tests from `/tests/generic/*.sql`.
-1. In all models, uncomment and complete `database` and `schema` name filter lists (or delete them).
-It is assumed that not all databases and schemas in your instance are of-interest (ex: development DBs or schemas).
-Queries and their table granular, or column granular references can produce a large dataset.
-Limiting the rows is a good idea.
+2. In each model, uncomment and complete `database` and `schema` name filter lists (or delete them).
+The query dataset can be large, and some of the databases and schemas in your Snowflake instance may not be of-interest.
-2. In `stg_snowflake_queries` fill-in the definition of `is_tooling_user`, or substitute your own means of filtering out noisey automated queries.
+3. In `stg_snowflake_queries` fill-in the definition of `is_tooling_user`, or substitute your own means of filtering out noisy automated queries, like those run by Data Observability or Cataloging tools.

 ## Column-level Lineage

 In theory, these models can be used to derive column-level lineage within a dbt project.
 By filtering to DDL/DML commands issued by dbt users toward production schemas and further unpacking the `access_history.objects_modified` array, one could determine the tables and columns relevant to building each model.

-## Disclaimer
+## Notes, Disclaimers, Considerations

-This code has been minimally run/tested since its last modification.
+This code has been minimally run/tested.

+The `access_history` view can contain a small number of duplicate rows.
+These are tolerated, as de-duping can be prohibitively expensive during a full-refresh.

+The `query_history` and access_history` have a truncated lookback of 365 days.
+If data beyond that range seems valuable, it may be worth maintaining an incremental base model with full refresh disabled and a simple selection of the native columns.

+Querying the `information_schema` for tables and columns provides "real-time" results within a database, but it can be slow.
+The `snowflake.account_usage` schema has a latency of up to 90 minutes, but tends to be more performant, and includes results across databases.

 #### Footnotes
 \* In all cases, usage of the word "tables" includes views.